webpack/changelog-v5/README.md

 This allows to only exports in these entrypoints where they are really needed.
 Entrypoints doesn't affect each other (as long as using a runtime per entrypoint)

+## Module Concatenation

 Module Concatenation also works per runtime to allow different concatenation for each runtime.

+Module Concatenation has become a first class citizen and any module and dependency is now allowed to implement it.
+Initially webpack 5 already added support for ExternalModules and json modules, more will likely ship soonish.

 ## General Tree Shaking improvements